 Can Dogs Eat Blackberries?
 Safe in Moderation

 Yes.
-Blackberries are non-toxic per the ASPCA toxic-plant database, share the same Rubus genus as raspberries, and have a similar nutritional profile with comparable trace xylitol.
+Blackberries are non-toxic per the ASPCA toxic-plant database, share the same Rubus genus as raspberries, and have a similar nutritional profile.
+Unlike raspberries, blackberries are not a notable source of naturally occurring xylitol.
 They are among the safer berries for dogs in standard treat portions.

 This page covers the nutrition, per-weight portions, and a section on foraging safety since blackberries are one of the most commonly foraged wild fruits in the northern hemisphere.